DipanshuKapri/Edplan_backend/README.md

-# EdPlan College Guide – Python FastAPI Backend (College Scorecard)
+# EdPlan College Guide – Python FastAPI Backend

 A production‑ready FastAPI backend that powers your college guide frontend using the **U.S. Dept. of Education College Scorecard API**.